Latest update – 15 June 2020.

 When equipment is required to perform our service, Seated Massage therapists bear the responsibility of equipment cleanliness and sterilisation.
 This includes attention to the cleaning of shared reusable equipment and ensuring suitable protection where required.

 Therapists are requested to routinely clean all frequently touched surfaces using cleaning and sterilising agents (alcohol-based).
-Disposable alcohol-based wipes or liquid steriliser (min 70% alcohol/ethanol) should be used to clean any equipment surfaces before each use.
+Disposable alcohol-based wipes and/or liquid steriliser (min 70% alcohol/ethanol) should be used to clean any equipment surfaces before each use.

 Seated Massage agree to accommodate any reasonable equipment cleanliness requirements of the individual client as required such as the regular cleaning of door handles and other ‘touch-points’.